segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 Analytics.js 2.0 is the newest version of Segment's most popular JavaScript library.
 It is backwards compatible with our original Analytics.js Classic library, so in most cases, no code changes are necessary in order to start using Analytics.js 2.0.
-Analytics.js 2.0 enables you to send your data to hundreds of [destination tools](https://segment.com/docs/connections/destinations/catalog/){:target="_blank"} without having to learn, test, or use a new API every time.
+Analytics.js 2.0 enables you to send your data to hundreds of [destination tools](/docs/connections/destinations/catalog/) without having to learn, test, or use a new API every time.

 Segment's Analytics.js 2.0 library is fully open-source and can be viewed on [GitHub](https://github.com/segmentio/analytics-next/){:target="_blank"}.

 > info ""
-> All sources created after April 5, 2022 will use Analytics.js 2.0 by default.
+> All sources created after April 5, 2022 use Analytics.js 2.0 by default.

 ## Benefits of Analytics.js 2.0